EDIorg/taxonomyCleanr/README.md

 library(taxonomyCleanr)
 ```

-Now follow [these instructions](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/instructions.md) to begin operating the `taxonomyCleaner`.

 ## Running the tests

-Our tests will be made availble soon!
+We are still formulating our tests.
+Please check back soon!

 ## Contributing

 We welcome contributions of all forms including code, bug reports, and requests for development.
-Please reference our [code conduct](https://github.com/EDIorg/taxonomyCleanr/blob/master/CODE_OF_CONDUCT.md) and [contributing guidelines](https://github.com/EDIorg/taxonomyCleanr/blob/master/CONTRIBUTING.md) for submitting pull requrests.
+Please reference our [code conduct](https://github.com/EDIorg/taxonomyCleanr/blob/master/CODE_OF_CONDUCT.md) and [contributing guidelines](https://github.com/EDIorg/taxonomyCleanr/blob/master/CONTRIBUTING.md) for submitting pull requests.

 ## Versioning

-Verioning for the `taxonomyCleanr` follows [semantic versioning](https://semver.org/). `taxonomyCleanr` is ready for use but is in a pre-release version.
-Once some final features have been added and testing complete, the production version 1.0.0 will be released.
+Versioning for the `taxonomyCleanr` follows [semantic versioning](https://semver.org/).

 ## Authors

 [See the list of contributors to this project](https://github.com/EDIorg/taxonomyCleanr/blob/master/AUTHORS.md).

-## License

-This project is licensed under the [CC0 1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/legalcode) License - see the LICENSE file for details.

-## Related materials